zpl99/SGFANet/README.md

   ```

 ## Utilization
-See the main.py, we give some examples about training and inference.
+See the main.py, we give some examples about how to train and test.
 ## Citation

 ## Question